Thought murder hornets were scary? Take a look at some WASP mom TikTok videos for true terror.

 The Urban Dictionary gives this info on the moniker: “… Digby Baltzell reportedly coined the term ‘WASP’ in order to avoid repeatedly writing out “White Anglo-Saxon Protestant” in the tables of his 1964 book, Protestant Establishment: Aristocracy and Caste in America.”

 @itscaitlinhello’s uncanny impersonation of the ultimate WASP mom has, naturally, created a buzz.
-Women encountering WASP moms in their playgroups or at (now cancelled) school drop offs and pick ups relate, as do people with WASP mothers-in-law (MILs) who’ve suffered their gentle yet painful stings.
+Women encountering WASP moms in their playgroups or at (now canceled) school drop-offs and pick-ups relate, as do people with WASP mothers-in-law (MILs) who’ve suffered their gentle yet painful stings.

 Comments include, “‘this is spot on, like so spot on I’m actually terrified’ and ‘this is convincing to the point that it makes me uncomfortable… well done.”

 So, are YOU a WASP mom or just know one?
-Check out the TikTok videos to compare and contrast.
+Check out the TikTok and YouTube videos to compare and contrast.